zanematthew/quilt/readme.md

  plugin or theme
    1. labels: Specifiy the menu title and page title
-   1. paths: The `dir_url_form_fields` are needed to derive the URLs for the form fields dependcy
+   1. paths: The `dir_url_form_fields` are needed to derive the URLs for the form fields dependency

 ## Usage – Plugin settings